w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

   - Burn funds to account, i.e transfer funds to another account on-chain

 In order to move funds from their bank account, EBICS users call `/unpeg` API call providing neccessary recipient details.

+Our pallet exposes three extrinsics that can be used to transfer or withdraw funds from the bank account that supports EBICS standard.
+The following extrinsics are available:

+- `burn` - used for simply withdrawing money from the bank account
+- `transferToAddress` - transfers funds to a given address.
+This will extract IBAN that is mapped to the address from the pallet storage and makes `unpeg` request to the NEXUS API.
+- `transferToIban` - Simply transfers funds to the given IBAN.
+This also makes `unpeg` request to the NEXUS API.

+It is important to note that transferring or withdrawing is not a synchronous process.
+This is because finality of transactions in EBICS standard is not instant.
+To handle this issue, our pallet also serves as escrow.

+Whenever someone calls one of the above extrinsics, an `amount` of the transfer is transferred to Pallet's account and a new `BurnRequest` instance is created. `BurnRequest` struct contains id, source, destination and amount of the transfer.

+The reason why we don't instantly send `unpeg` request to the API, is that we can't send HTTP call outside of Offchain Worker context.
+Therefore we store requests to *burn* funds from bank account and offchain worker processes it later.
+For each burn request, an `unpeg` request is sent.

+Burn request is removed from the storage once the transaction is confirmed by EBICS API, i.e when it ends up as an outgoing transaction in the bank statement.

 ### Bank Statement